Homathko River

 The Homathko River is one of the major rivers of the southern Coast Mountains of the Canadian province of British Columbia.
-It is one of the few rivers that penetrates the range from the interior Chilcotin Country to the coastal inlets of the Pacific Ocean.
-The Homathko River reaches the sea at the head of Bute Inlet, just west of the mouth of the Southgate River.
+It is one of the few rivers that penetrates the range from the interior Chilcotin Country to the coastal inlets of the Pacific Ocean, rising near Tatla Lake, and reaching the sea at the head of Bute Inlet, just west of the mouth of the Southgate River.

-The Homathko River Valley is one of the most difficult to navigate.
-The frigid waters make crossing impossible and the valley itself is lined with devil's club.
-It is also home to many grizzly bears.
+The Homathko River Valley is one of the most difficult rivers in BC to navigate or explore.
+The frigid waters make crossing impossible, the valley is lined with devil's club, and home to many grizzly bears.

 Geography

 The mountains flanking the Homathko River are the highest in the Coast Mountains, and include Mount Waddington west of the river in the Waddington Range and Mount Queen Bess east of the river, adjacent to the Homathko Icefield.
 Also flanking the Homathko River on the west are the Niut Range, which is in the angle of the Homathko and its main west fork, Mosley Creek, and the Whitemantle Range, which is to the south of the Waddington Range massif, forming the mountainous ridge dividing Bute and Knight Inlets.
 The Pantheon Range lies west of Mosley Creek and the Niut Range and adjoins the Waddington Range immediately on the north.

 The Homathko's drainage basin is 5680 km2 in size.